joe-plumb-notes/general-notes/README.md

 - I started by accidentally installing Docker CE in an Ubuntu 16.04 VM following the instructions in the docker docs.
 I then realised this is not what the course was asking me to do, so followed the docs to install Docker Engine too https://docs.docker.com/cs-engine/1.12/#install-on-ubuntu-1404-lts-or-1604-lts
 - Automatic starting of the docker daemon is achieved using systemd `sudo systemctl enable docker`
 - Check docker working using sample container `sudo docker run rickfast/hello-oreilly`
-- Adding a user to the docker group prevents requirement to run all docker commands with sudo `sudo usermod -aG docker $user` (log out and log back in to have changes take)
+- Adding a user to the docker group prevents requirement to run all docker commands with sudo `sudo usermod -aG docker $USER` (log out and log back in to have changes take)
 - Another test container `docker run -p 4567:4567 -d rickfast/hello-oreilly-http` runs a web server on port 4567 that returns the 'Hello O'Reilly!' message.

 - OS's that aren't Linux cannot run docker natively as docker requires a Linux compatible kernel.
 Used to have `boot2docker` which was a stripped down Linux image with docker installed, which enabled people running OSX to issue docker commands to a remote docker daemon in a VM.
 More recently, a series of useful docker tools have been packaged into Docker Toolbox, which can be installed using a simple installer. `boot2docker` is still used, but it is managed by `docker-machine`. *NB: Docker Toolbox is now a legacy desktop solution that has been superceded by Docker for Mac and Docker for Windows.
 The Docker for Windows application requires Windows 10 which I do not have, so I will continue with docker toolbox and my ubuntu VM side by side*